yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Procedure**

- - **Category and Code** - FHIR provides example lists for both of these, need feedback on whether they are appropriate and achievable.

-  - **Follow Up codes** - FHIR provides an example list, but it is quite short - need feedback on whether they are appropriate, (or sources of alternatives).
+  - **Follow Up codes** - FHIR provides an example list, but it is quite short - provisionally adopted for now, but invite feedback on sources of alternatives.

  - **Performed** - it seems important to know when a Procedure is performed, but FHIR complicates with a choice between datetime and period.
 It would be simpler to restrict to a single datetime only, but this could exclude valid use-cases which do need a period?
 Otherwise a Data Consumers will need to cope with both (including for timelines)?